allgreed/kasprowicz.pro/content/now.md

 (This is a [now page](https://nownownow.com/about), and if you have your own site, you ~~should~~ can make one, too.)

-Updated February 4th, 2024 from Gdańsk, Poland
+Updated February 26th, 2024 from Gdańsk, Poland

-I'm currently not in the process of producing the next thing.
-I'm in the process of producing *a* next me.
-This page is a part of it.
+I'm updating this page whenever someone asks me "what's up" and I feel like the information is no longer current.
+Or before a mastermind group meet (which is ~monthly).

+This time it was Tymoteusz.

-## Unemployment
+## Active funnel
-Had my taste of freedom, which hencerforth shall be known as my drug of choice.

-I'm slowly being affected by the lack of fun money.
-And by affected I mean constrained.
-It was insanely worth it so far, however I feel like now might be a good idea for the tide to turn.

-Actively landing a job.
-One that makes ka-ching.
-Preferably infrastructure / admin / (sigh) devops job - to get some solid experience in running production systems.
+Just like with deep learning in the 80's - I had the right ideas, just lacking on the part of execution.
+The pipe was clogged, it couldn't be trusted.
+And since it couldn't be trusted unclogging it became my 26th priority.

+Søren had figured it out all along.
+Sometimes a leap of faith is required.

+It's fully operational now.
+All that was required was [minimal tweaking and configuration](https://github.com/allgreed/dotfiles/commit/13d2aa3d76657cca7de538691d2c038f90a6677f).
+I'll make a talk about my taskwarrior / GTD / information processing setup someday.

-## Mastermind
+## Funemployment

-I've managed to reboot my mastermind group with the help from a long forgotten friend.
-It's finally as grand as I've imagined it would initially be.
-And more.

-We're currently at peak capacity, however please do contact me if you're local and interested.
-Exceeding capacity is a good problem to have.
+> Before enlightenment, chop wood, carry water.
+> After enlightenment, chop wood, carry water.

+You're clearly not paying attention if you don't consider the fourth fundamental function of money - that of being as system of control.

+I believe this has been so far a formative experience and am grateful for the privilege of not dying in the process.

+I'm doing an interview take-home assignment.
+At this point I don't believe there is a "correct" way to admin, it's just a moving target of being not obviously wrong.
+It can be first-principled.

+I've read Dan Luu, I've thought about the Efficient Market Hypothesis.
+I have nothing to prove anymore, because this is clearly not conclusive of anything.
+I'm almost ready now.
+When it happens I'll be ready.

+## Nixification & doing things

+[Niko](https://github.com/nrabulinski/) happened.
+Growth happened.
+Hypercharged.
+Catalyst has been applied.
+Intravenous palladium dichloride.
+Exercises left for the reader?
+[I am the reader](https://github.com/allgreed/nixos-config/commit/da650becf6f1af8f46e6b82d87de98b4dd8161b8).
+[We are the reader](https://github.com/allgreed/digitalocean-token-scoper/commit/f0cce5aa344c3eafdee9eac015a783711d7f5554).
+The knowledge, the power.
+[Ripe for the taking](https://github.com/allgreed/dotfiles/commit/53cd36234e0125211bc400b63dc524fefe26ea5b).
+Antifragile.
+I AM THE READER.

+Through practice I gain correctness
+Through correctness I gain speed
+Through speed I gain practice
+Supreme ascendency

+Money makes money
+Points garner points
+Just like I told her
+It's all fucking moronic

 ## Purge (terminal stages)
+Context:

 > During the last few years I've accumulated a lot of cruft.
 Debris.
 Sludge.
 Be it physical or digital.
 Upon my desk emerged what I call a pile of chaos.
 It started as a place for things without a place and became the end to end all ends.

+Update:

-> I can't quite see the progress I'm making.
-Eric said I'm slacking.
+> Eric said I'm slacking.
 That I could be done in 2 days if I really applied myself.

-He's onto something definitely, but I don't think that's the whole story.
-The pile... bear with me... is not static.
-It appears static but in fact is a powerful pattern in an dissipative system.
-It's lived through a lot, therefore understandably has experience in survival.
+He was right.
+Partially.
+The some reasonably bound form of the purge could be done in a short, fixed amount of time.
+However the computer says no. It'll be done when it's done.
+And that's ok.

-The pile has been triaged and refined.
+> The pile has been triaged and refined.
 Turns out most of it wasn't that chaotic to begin with.
 It's been dealt with.
 The pure, enriched chaos I've put in a plastic box, can't deal with it now.
 The box has a beginning and an end.
 It is complete.
 That's my offering.
 The chaos shall take the box first.
 The box is transparent so that I have a visual indicator on the chaos to air ratio.

-> As we speak another pile forms.
-Snakes.
-Garden.

-It did, outside the box.
-It is young and weak, yet a pile nonetheless.
-I will not repeat mistakes of the past.

-What remains is not chaos by any definition, yet requires my attention.
-I'll name each piece for what you've named you have power over:
+It's working so far.

+Remaining:
-- Merchant's nightmare
+- Merchant's nightmare (now all in one place)
 - Alt wave
 - The spider
 - Little black book with a purple band
-- ~~Fumes~~
 - Tanner
-- ~~Gnosis deck~~
-- Forensics
+- Mathew's stuff

-- ~~and a vivisected rolodex~~
+Therefore...

-So I don't think I'm done.
+> So I don't think I'm done.
 Not entirely.
 But I'm more than than I was 2 months ago and infinitely more done than when I'd stared.
 Therefore if I see Emily and she asks - I'll have to tell her what I've told her for the past year - "almost".

-There's also some Mathew's stuff (in a box ofc) and 2 books I won't be needing until April at the earliest.
-The box is a problem, the books aren't.

-I have spoken.

-## Know thyself / future
-Working on my [about page](/about).
-Personality is done and vetted by 3 people (need to apply Julia's suggestions though at the time of writing).
-It's time for values.
+After I've completed the list by a broad definition of complete - then it'll be done.
+You may have noticed some stuff missing from the list - I'm learning the attitude of the knife - you'll never hear of them again.
+Guess I can just avoid Emily until then.

+## Secrets

+In the past 48 hours I've engaged in 2 secret projects.
+By a very broad definition of a project.

+Also: Simon says I'm thinking I'm Spider Jerusalem.
+I'm thinking I'm Spider Jerusalem.
+To be continued.

 ## Health
-I've discovered Bryan Johnson, been implementing Huberman's routine for a while now.
-Firstly - it's not worse.
-Secondly - I think I'm doing better.
-Fitbit says it's pretty peachy - not perfect, but peachy.
-Obviously across the tracked biomarkers (VO2Max estimated by resting heart rate, HRV, sleep quality) and given their accuracy.
-I'm also keeping a steady fat% at ~17.

-On the ethyl alcohol consumption side - I'm somewhere between Attia (max 2 drinks / night, max 2 nights / week) and Rutkowski (no point in ever having another drop).
-I've seen the data first hand (HRV dropping to 18 after New Years Eve) and learned humility.
-It is just as bad as they say.

-Been watching some doctors on Przemek Górczyk talking about health, diet, sleep, etc. I'm learning a lot and an grateful for how accessible everything is: both the knowledge and the tools.
-I've added to my shopping list certain blood tests and consultations.

-Looking keenly at meditation and getting back to the mindfulness exercise.
+Actually somewhat doing meditation, looking keenly at to the mindfulness exercise.

+I've tried dead hangs, the muscles near the shoulder blades (probably have a fancy Latin name) hurt af.
+My massage therapists got sick so I'm not very interested in further experimentation at the moment.
+Should probably consult with a personal trainer and set up an actual well thought-out routine.

+I've drawn blood to feed the Global Minotaur.
+I didn't have any petrodollars on hand to feed the Minotaur, but we've came to an agreeable solution.
+I've drawn blood.
+My own.
+Settled on a battery of ~21 tests (some are panels, so do they count as 1 or as the number of subtests) to be done yearly.
+This is the price for knowledge and I've literally got it at a discount.

+I've taken up swing dancing, particularly I think the variety I do is called "Lindy Hop".
+I've danced to live music.
+Enrico told me it's good for the soul.
+I happen to concur.

+## Still:
+- Will take on first reasonable paid work offer, with a huge margin for "reasonable".
+Preferably infrastructure / admin / (sigh) devops job - to get some solid experience in running production systems.
+- Please do contact me if you're local and interested [in a mastermind group].
+- Working on my [about page](/about).
+Now doing values, though it's on a backburner *right* now.
+- In the process of producing *a* next me.
+- Snakes.
+Garden.